MCU development board with portrait LVGL keyboard display

 This led directly to a fix in LVGL’s buttonmatrix widget.
 The draw_main() function was iterating all 40 buttons on every frame, doing full style resolution on each one, regardless of which part of the screen was actually dirty.
 Adding a clip area check to skip off-screen buttons before the expensive style resolution loop was a four-line change.
 4x improvement.
 Submitted upstream as lvgl/lvgl#9946.

-The Key Human Insight
+The Key Engineer Insight

 The profiling showed that style resolution was the bottleneck, but the agents had been focused on reducing the amount of work (skip off-screen buttons, simplify styles).
 The question I kept coming back to was: why is this slow at all?
 LVGL keyboards work fine on much slower MCUs.